Fujifilm X-A5 vs Pentax K-1 II

 Studio photographers will appreciate that the Pentax K-1 II (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A5 and the Pentax K-1 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X-A5: